Amid virus precautions, the Tokyo Olympic flame is lit in Greece

-ATHENS, Greece (AP) – The flame of the Tokyo Olympics was lit Thursday in the cradle of the old games during a ceremony reduced due to the coronavirus.
+The flame of the Tokyo Olympics was lit Thursday in Athens, the cradle of the old games in a ceremony reduced due to the coronavirus.

 Standing in front of the ruined Temple of Hera in Ancient Olympia, a Greek actress playing the role of a pagan priestess used a concave mirror to focus the rays of the sun on a silver torch, causing a fire.